In This Article

 Introduction:

 This is David and I am a dental implant educator at Chicago Implant Studio.
-In this article I will go over one of the common topics that get answered by our board certified implant specialist for the patients Debunking Common Misconceptions
+In this article I will go over one of the common topics that get answered by our board certified implant specialist for the patients Debunking Common Misconceptions.
+If you are researching missing tooth solutions, visit our guide to dental implants in Aurora IL to understand the full process.

 Understanding Dental Implants: